medusajs/medusa/www/apps/docs/content/admin/onboarding.md

 ### Create Service

 A [service](../development/services/overview.mdx) is a class that holds helper methods related to an entity.
 For example, methods to create or retrieve a record of that entity.
-Services are used by other resources, such as endpoints, to perform functionalities related to an entity.
+Services are used by other resources, such as API Routes, to perform functionalities related to an entity.

-So, before you add the endpoints that allow retrieving and updating the onboarding state, you need to add the service that implements these helper functionalities.
+So, before you add the API Routes that allow retrieving and updating the onboarding state, you need to add the service that implements these helper functionalities.

 Start by creating the file `src/types/onboarding.ts` with the following content: